Aaron Pedersen

-Aaron Pedersen (born 24 November 1970) is an Aboriginal Australian television and film actor.
+Aaron Pedersen is an Aboriginal Australian television and film actor.
 He is known for many film and television roles, in particular as Detective Jay Swan in the film Mystery Road (2013), its sequel Goldstone (2016), and spin-off television series (2018–2020).
 He has been nominated for many and won several acting awards, including the 2021 AACTA Award for International Award for Best Actor in a Series.

-Early life
+Early life and education

-Pedersen, who is of Arrernte and Arabana descent, was born and grew up in Alice Springs, one of eight children.
+Aaron Pedersen, who is of Arrernte and Arabana descent, was born on an Ansett flight to Alice Springs, his home town.
 He and his seven siblings grew up in foster homes away from their alcoholic mother, Margaret, and experienced much family violence in the home.
 From an early age, he looked after his brother, Vinnie, who has cerebral palsy and a mild intellectual disability.

 In the early 1990s, Pedersen underwent a cadetship at the ABC in Melbourne, and worked as a journalist and presenter.
 He was a host for the TV series Blackout.

 Career

 His acting career began in 1994, when he starred in the miniseries Heartland and was voted Bachelor of the Year by Cleo magazine.
 He came to notice in 1995 as co-host of Gladiators Australia, an Australian game show.

 Pedersen's first major acting role was as lawyer Vince Cellini in Wildside in 1997.
 In 1999, he played Detective Senior Constable Michael Reilly in Water Rats, and took a major role in The Secret Life of Us (2005).

 Since 2007, he had the leading role in SBS's drama series The Circuit, and from 2007 to 2011 he appeared in Channel Seven's drama City Homicide.
 He appeared as Cam Delray in ABC Television's Jack Irish series, beginning in 2012 and running for several seasons.

 Pedersen took the lead role of Detective Jay Swan in Ivan Sen's Mystery Road (2013), a role he reprised in its sequel film Goldstone (2016), and its spin-off television series (2018–2020).

 He played war veteran Frank Gibbs in A Place to Call Home (2017–2018) and Tom Campbell in Total Control (2019).
 In 2020 to 2021, he was the presenter for an ABC Television documentary series Australia Remastered.
 In the same year, he featured as a presenter with writer Holly Ringland in an eight-episode documentary series on ABC Television called Back to Nature.

 In 2024, Pedersen would appear in the Foxtel/Binge series High Country.'
+On 13 January 2026, Pedersen was announced as a returning cast member of the second series.